johanneskastl/ansible-role-ldap_data_basic_example/README.md

 Requirements
 ------------

 This role should be run against/on a LDAP server.
-Tested against OpenLDAP 2.4 on Debian 10 and CentOS 7 currently.
+Tested against OpenLDAP 2.4 on Debian 8/9/10, CentOS 7/8, openSUSE Leap 15.x and SLES15 currently.

 The role will install any dependencies that Ansible's `ldap_attr` or `ldap_entry` modules need.